nebula-protocol/nebula-contracts/contracts/nebula-incentives-custody/README.md

 ### UpdateConfig

-Update the owner of the custody contract
+Updates the owner of the custody contract

 ```json
 {